NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 As a mentor, I can inform my efforts with a clear and consistent reference.
 It helps me to more effectively maintaining those high quality human interactions that the NixOS community is known for.

+> Please express your approval/disapproval about this general design in this poll: https://github.com/NixOS/rfcs/pull/74#issuecomment-675177658

 # Initial Repository Specification
 [initial-spec]: #initial-repository-specification